 What’s the best thing about being a VA?

 For me, quality of life is so important.
-My set goals for becoming a VA were being able to take regular holidays, working abroad, having a good income and affording my own spacious apartment in a lovely area of central Birmingham.
+My set goals for becoming a VA were to be able to take regular holidays, work abroad, have a good income, and afford my own spacious apartment in a lovely area of central Birmingham.

 I’m delighted to say that I have now achieved all of these, and I’m so excited to see what the future brings!